Last updated on December 26, 2022 by Wandering our World

 Below we compare Yellowstone and Yosemite so you can decide which park you would like to visit first.
 We look at what wildlife you’ll see, which one is better for hiking, what winter activities are on offer and more!

-So if you prefer to walk among wildflower meadows, beneath towering cliff faces, and below soaring sequoias, then you should choose Yosemite.
-This national park also has many lakes, and incredible waterfalls that are some of the largest in the world (more on that later).
+So if you prefer to walk beneath towering cliff faces and spectacular giant sequoias, then you should choose Yosemite.
+This national park also has many lakes, and incredible waterfalls that are some of the largest in the world (more on that later), as well as the famous El Capitan – a vertical rock face admired by climbers around the world.

 If wildlife is one of your main priorities when deciding between Yellowstone or Yosemite, then Yellowstone may be the better choice for you.